-Top this Oven Roasted Spaghetti Squash with your favorite pasta sauce or chili for a delicious and healthy dinner.
+Top this Roasted Spaghetti Squash with your homemade pasta sauce or chili for a delicious and healthy dinner.
 It makes a nice low carb alternative to pasta!

 How to Cut Spaghetti Squash

 Ina also had a tip for cutting spaghetti squash in half which made it a bit easier to cut.

 Slice a little bit off the bottom with a large chef’s knife to create a more stable surface.
 Stand the squash upright.
 Stick the tip of your knife into the top of the squash just below the stem.
 Carefully, make a straight cut down the middle of the squash from top to bottom.
 Rotate the squash and slice straight down the other side from top to bottom.
 Break the squash open with your hands.